AlphaForceBravo/FWB-FB-S/README.md

 A high-performance automation utility designed for fishing in **Bridger Western**.
 This bot utilizes **Real-Time Audio Frequency Analysis** and **OCR (Optical Character Recognition)** to provide a near-perfect fishing experience.

 > **Note:** Version (v3.0 Onwards) has transitioned to **Audio-Based Detection**.
 It listens for the specific frequency of the "Splash" sound, making it significantly more reliable than old visual-based macros.
+> If you need support, join the Discord Server and create a ticket - https://discord.gg/euQnmmAnDj

 ---